Shenggg2000/app-template/README.md

 <string>${APP_NAME}</string>
 ```

-This step is optional and should only be performed if you want to include the environment defined APP_NAME in your app's display name.
+This step is optional and should only be performed if you want to include the environment name in your app's display name.

-### **Step 6: Install Pod Dependencies**
+### **Step 7: Install Pod Dependencies**

 Install pod dependencies for iOS by running: